Br00ty/ooa_brooty/README.md

 # Oracle of Ages Tracker Pack for Poptracker

 This is a Oracle of Ages map tracker package for Poptracker.
-This tracker supports both Janglers version of OoAR, and Drenn's version of OoA Cross-Items Randomizer.
+This tracker supports both Janglers version of OoAR, and Stewmath's version of OoA Cross-Items Randomizer.

 ## Installation